RevolutionTech/goslinks/README.md

 With everything installed and all files in place, you may now create the database tables.
 You can do this with:

     poetry run flask migrate

-### Deployment

-Goslinks is deployed as a `zappa` app on AWS Lambda.
-To modify the deployment settings, first you will need to decrypt `zappa_settings.json`:

-    DECRYPT_PASSWORD=abc123 poetry run inv openssl.decrypt zappa_settings.json

-where `DECRYPT_PASSWORD` is assigned to the key that the settings were encrypted with.

-Then, generate a Docker container and run the container to execute zappa commands, such as `zappa update`:

-    poetry run inv deploy

-Once deployed, you will need to set environment variables on the generated Lambda.
-See `Config` for environment variables used in production.
-Once completed, the assigned URL should be running Goslinks.

-If any changes to `zappa_settings.json` are made, the file should be re-encrypted before being committed.
-You can use the `openssl` invoke tasks to do this.